-The City of Longmont is now accepting project applications for Affordable Housing Fund and CDBG funding from interested agencies, organizations, builders, and developers.
+The City of Longmont is now accepting project applications for Affordable Housing Funding from interested agencies, organizations, builders, and developers.

 The City is accepting applications for the following type of projects:

 - Affordable Housing Projects.
 Projects include the acquisition, construction, or rehabilitation of affordable units.